 The University will treat information that it receives in a manner that respects both the reporting party and the accused party.
-Recognizing that sexual assault can include criminal acts that violate the security of the entire campus community, there may be instances where the University has a responsibility to investigate or disclose information regarding the circumstances related to a specific incident.
+Recognizing that sexual assault can include criminal acts that violate the security of the entire campus community, there may be instances where the

+University has a responsibility to investigate or disclose information regarding the circumstances related to a specific incident.
 Campus and reporting party safety considerations will be balanced with the privacy interests of all involved, as well as the applicable legal requirements, when making decisions regarding such investigations and disclosures.
 The University's ability to act to protect the interests of the reporting party and other students is limited by the information provided to it.
 The University's ability to respond to a report of sexual assault may be limited if the reporting party insists that his or her name, or other identifiable information, not be disclosed.
-The University will evaluate a request for anonymity in the context of its responsibility to provide a safe and nondiscriminatory environment for the campus community.
+(Reports that are made anonymously or by third parties may not initiate the formal complaint system.)
+The University will evaluate a request for anonymity in the context of its responsibility to provide a safe and non-discriminatory environment for the campus community.
 Additionally, while the reporting party is under no obligation to reveal the identity of the accused party, the reporting party will be encouraged to do so in the interest of protecting all members of the University community and preventing future incidents of sexual assault.

-Amnesty for Individuals Reporting Violations of this Policy

-The University strongly encourages students to report incidents that may violate this policy.
+Amnesty for Individuals Reporting Violations of this Policy The University strongly encourages students to report incidents that may violate this policy.
 Therefore, an individual student who in good faith reports alleged incidents of sexual misconduct, participates as a witness in sexual misconduct investigations, or seeks medical assistance for himself, herself, or another will not be subject to disciplinary sanctions by the University for their own personal consumption or possession of alcohol or drugs at or near the time of the reported incident, provided that such violations did not and do not place the health or safety of any other person at risk.
 The University may, however, initiate an education discussion or pursue other educational remedies regarding the use of alcohol or other drugs.